cleverplatypus/signals-ts/README.md

 ![Tests](https://github.com/cleverplatypus/signals-ts/actions/workflows/test.yml/badge.svg)

+> **Breaking change from v1.0.4 to v1.0.5**: Signals now resolve to a single value instead of an array when only one listener is attached.

 Signals implementation for TypeScript.

 It's a simple pub-sub message bus architecture that's completely decoupled from any UI or other component.